AIN'T WE GOT FUN?

 Next up in Radio Redux’s “Ain’t We Got Fun” season at the Hult Center for the Performing Arts’ Soreng Theater in Eugene is our Halloween show:

-The House in Cypress Canyon - A scream in the night sends chills through a couple’s new home - and Alter Ego - a woman struggles with her evil self. - at 7:00 p.m.
+The House in Cypress Canyon - A scream in the night sends chills through a couple’s new home - and To Find Help - a woman hires a mysterious man and regrets it - at 7:00 p.m.
 Oct.
 29 and 1:30 p.m.
 Oct.
 30 & 31.

 A low-priced four-show season and single tickets are now available at the Hult Center box office (541-682-5000.)

 Hear Patrick Lucanio give you the lowdown on Radio Redux’s season-opening comedy show at 6 p.m.
 Friday (Oct.
 29) and 12:30 p.m.
 Saturday and Sunday (Oct.
 30-31) at the Hult Center in Eugene.
 Sponsored by the Lane County History Museum, it’s free, and occurs an hour before showtimes.